salaimuniselvam-s/streaming-app/Readme.md

 - **jsonwebtoken**: A library for generating and verifying JSON Web Tokens (JWT) for authentication purposes.
 - **mongoose**: An Object Data Modeling (ODM) library for MongoDB, simplifying database interactions in Node.js applications.
 - **morgan**: Middleware for logging HTTP request details in Express applications.
+- **node-fetch**: It's a lightweight library that brings the fetch function to Node.js environments.

 These technologies were chosen to create a robust, efficient server for c stream application